|

 But some of them can still last several weeks, saving you tons of time getting ready in the morning.

-These products eventually wash out, returning your eyebrows back to their natural color, which makes them way less risky than some of the more permanent options, like microblading.
+These products eventually wash out, returning your eyebrows to their natural colour, making them much less risky than some of the more permanent options, like microblading.

 How Can You Naturally Darken Your Eyebrows?